 Anna Vangala Jones is a Pushcart Prize nominated writer, editor, and educator.
 She is an MFA candidate in Fiction at Antioch University, Los Angeles.
-Her fiction, creative nonfiction, and essays on writing have appeared or are forthcoming in several print and online publications such as Catapult, Berkeley Fiction Review, Little Fiction, Necessary Fiction, Jellyfish Review, X-R-A-Y Literary Magazine, Pidgeonholes, Barren Magazine, New Flash Fiction Review, Boston Accent Lit, The Brown Orient, Fiction Southeast, Gravel, Blue Fifth Review, and The MacGuffin, among others.
+Her fiction, creative nonfiction, and essays on writing have appeared in several print and online publications such as Catapult, Berkeley Fiction Review, Little Fiction, Necessary Fiction, Jellyfish Review, X-R-A-Y Literary Magazine, Pidgeonholes, Barren Magazine, New Flash Fiction Review, Boston Accent Lit, The Brown Orient, Fiction Southeast, Gravel, Blue Fifth Review, and The MacGuffin, among others.

 Her short story, “Mae and Me”, was selected for inclusion in Longform Fiction’s Best of 2018 list.
 Her short story, “Tape and Glue”, was nominated for the 2020 Pushcart Prize.
 Her creative nonfiction piece, “(re)Naming” was nominated for the 2018 Best of The Net Anthology.

 Her stories have earned honorable mention at Glimmer Train and New Millennium Writings, and placed as finalist and semi-finalist at Gigantic Sequins, American Short Fiction, and Ruminate.

 She is an Assistant Fiction Editor at Lunch Ticket and Editorial Assistant on the Fiction team at Split Lip Magazine.